Handling Rejection | You Are Accepted

 I felt shy to go to my friends, I will be the person they would pick on and in the process I got myself very isolated.

-Now I realize that the reason they rejected me was not my problem but the projection of their behaviour.
+Now I realize that the reason they rejected me was not my problem but the projection of their behavior.

 Sometimes rejection is projection.
 It is a projection of someone’s insecurities onto another person.